 2. Peer–to–Peer recognition

 Peer-to-peer recognition makes for a wonderful gesture of appreciation for both, the one who compliments and the one who is being complimented.
 Along with top-down and down-top recognition approaches, it imparts a 360 degree view to rewards and recognition in organizations.
 While top-down recognition is a convention across industries, words of compliment from colleagues can do wonders to boost employees’ morale.
 All it takes is sharing a congratulatory note or a verbal praise with a colleague.
-In peer-to-peer recognition co-workers along with the managers are all empowered to recognize and reward the contribution of their colleagues.
+Most companies with best employee rewards programs are investing in peer-to-peer recognition programs where co-workers along with the managers are all empowered to recognize and reward the contribution of their colleagues.

 3. Training or Mentoring